I acclimated to the Sacred Valley the wrong way.

 If You’re Ill, Get Help

 If it feels like a bad hangover, you’ve probably got acute mountain sickness.
-Headaches, nausea, and fatigue are usually the first symptoms to set in.
+Headaches, nausea, and fatigue are usually the first altitude sickness symptoms to set in.
 Take it easy, drink fluids, and if you can, head to a lower elevation.
 The main key is to let your body recover while symptoms are mild and don’t try to push through it.

 If your symptoms are getting worse after you take it easy, get help ASAP.
 Ask your hotel to point you toward oxygen and a doctor.
 And by all means, keep an eye on your travel companions, too.

-I’m young, healthy, and fit — but that doesn’t make me immune to altitude sickness.
+I’m young, healthy, and fit — but that doesn’t make me immune to mild altitude sickness.
 Do your best to mitigate the symptoms and watch for warning signs so you can enjoy your trip!